Buuchia/CCS_blog/posts/hw_w8_AT2_project.md

 1. Artists / Works inspiration
 - Glitche aesthetic, hacker culture
 - Rosa Menkman's blog post
+- Sabato Visconti's Newer Cachemash Works - trails
+- Pointer interaction

 2. Zany techniques
 - Matrix rain
 - Rotation of canvas
 - Layers of canvas - using z-index
+- Brush leaving trails

+What I'm thinking to create is a net art with layers of
+- matrix rain in front
+- glitched 'zany' word
+- user interaction, draw trail of the zany word behind the rain